 SELECT Applicant_Name, Position, Stage_Name, Applicant_Status FROM `project-for-coupler.Applicants.Applicants` WHERE Applicant_Status="open" AND Country IN ("Poland", "Brazil", "Ukraine")

 It did not take much time to set up a connector and pull data from BigQuery to Google Sheets.
 The trickiest thing in this integration was creating a service account key, but it’s quite doable.
-On the other hand, you won’t have to mess around with any script or coding at all.
-So, this BigQuery to Google Sheets tutorial should be quite handy for different data enthusiasts.
+On the other hand, you won’t have to mess around with any script or coding at all, and your data can be exported on your custom schedule.
+So, this BigQuery to Google Sheets integration should be quite handy for different data enthusiasts.
 Good luck!Back to Blog